adbowman3/qiskit-tutorial/README.md

 ## How To Set Up to Use this Tutorial
 1. Install Anaconda.
    > brew install --cask anaconda
-2. Make sure you have Python 3.8.5.
-3. Skip this step if you already have Python 3.8.5 installed.
-If you don't have it, install it.
-   >
-4. Create a virtual environment using Anaconda.
+2. Create a virtual environment using Anaconda.
    > conda create -n qiskit-tutorial python=3.8.5 anaconda
+3. Switch to the new virtual environment.
+   > conda activate qiskit-tutorial
-5. Install Jupyter Lab.
+4. Install Jupyter Lab.
-   >
-6. Select the new environment and open Jupyter Lab
-   >
+   > conda install -c conda-forge jupyterlab
-7. Download or clone this repo to your local computer.
+5. Download or clone the qiskit-tutorial repository to your local computer.
-8. Using Jupyter Lab, navigate to where you saved this repository.
+6. Navigate to where you saved this repository.
+   > cd path/to/qiskit-tutorial
+7. Open Jupyter Lab.
+   > jupyter lab
-9. Now, you can use all the Jupyter notebooks in this repository.
+8. Now, you can use all the Jupyter notebooks in this repository.
 If you haven't set up an IBMQ account yet, start with 1-set-up-ibmq-account.ipynb.